 Trustworthy: GoDaddy is the leading domain registrar.
-It maintains over 10 million ccTLDs, TLDs, etc. You don’t have to worry about your account’s security of the bidding process.
+It maintains over 10 million ccTLDs, TLDs, etc. You don’t have to worry about your account’s security or the bidding process.

 Commission rates are high: GoDaddy charges an extra fee for each transaction of $5000 or more.

 GoDaddy Auctions is one of the best domain marketplaces on the web.
-It has a transparent bidding system and user-friendly features.
+It has high traffic, a transparent bidding system, and user-friendly features.
 If you want to sell a site or domain, create an auction on GoDaddy.